 - Multiple sexual partners

 - Cigarette or cigar smoking

-The PAP test remains the most effective method for finding abnormalities that should be assessed for cervical cancer in women.
+There are effective screening methods for finding abnormalities that should be assessed for cervical cancer in women, including the PAP test and the HPV test.
 Due to personal health history, some women may need to have a different screening schedule for cervical cancer.
-There may be variations to the below PAP test recommendations depending on individual circumstances.
+There may be variations to the test recommendations below depending on individual circumstances.
 All women who have been vaccinated against HPV (human papillomavirus) should continue to follow screening recommendations for their age groups.
-Be sure to talk with your primary care or OB/GYN provider about the best screening plan for you.

 - Vaccination: Gardasil and Cervarix.

 - Protection against high risk strains of HPV which are linked to cervical cancer

 - Protection against low risk strains which are linked to genital warts